simplocms/docs/docs/theme/configuration.md

 ### Define Custom Configuration

-For extending theme with custom configuration files, you can just create new configuration files in `config` directory and use dot syntax the same like in Laravel for define configuration keys.
+For extending theme with custom configuration files, you can just create new configuration files in `config` directory and use dot syntax the same like in Laravel for define configuration keys and their values.

-For example, if you want to add new authorization guard, then create new configuration file `config/auth.php` and insert the following code:
+For example, if you want to add new authorisation guard, then create new configuration file `config/auth.php` and insert the following code:

 ```php
 <?php